superhero1/ffritz/README-APP.md

 - ffservice enable _servicename_
 - ffservice disable _servicename_
 	- Enable/disable a service at startup
+  - NOTE: If a service is depending on an external storage it is recommended to enable it via the ffvolume/volmgt service (see below).
 - ffservice edit _servicename_
 	- Edit the service script in $NVRAM/etc/init.d.
 	  If it was a symlink, the link will be broken.